She seemed to have it all - which is why the murder-suicide was even more shocking.

 The same is true of Canada, where suicide is the ninth leading cause of death.

-Another clue is the training Awaad, who is also Clinical Assistant Professor at the Department of Psychiatry at Stanford University, gives to leaders in the aftermath of a suicide in a Muslim community.
+Another clue is the training Awaad, who is also Clinical Assistant Professor at Stanford University’s Department of Psychiatry, gives to leaders in the aftermath of a suicide in a Muslim community.

-In the last six months, she said she has offered six of these across four different states.
-The training incorporates the local team of mental health professionals, as well as the Imam or religious leaders to help Muslims handle the pain, grief, and shock when a loved one or community member dies by suicide.
+In 2018, she offered at least six of these trainings across four different states.
+The program works with the local team of mental health professionals, as well as the Imam or religious leaders to help Muslims handle the pain, grief, and shock when a loved one or community member dies by suicide.

 The Islamic view of suicide: Balancing prohibition with compassion